nslay/ComputeBValue/README.txt

 series number is 13701 for the calculated b-value image.
 Other images share a similar series number offset by values of 1-3 (e.g. 13702-4).

+As a special note, the perfusion fraction and kurtosis images are stored in non-DICOM medical images in floating point form.
+However, owing to limitations with ITK, perfusion and kurtosis image pixel values are scaled by 1000 and stored as integer values in DICOM.
+Both b-value and ADC images are unaffected and remain stored as integer values in both DICOM and non-DICOM formats.

 Lastly, ComputeBValue provides the below usage message when provided with the -h flag or no arguments.
 It's useful if you forget.